-Knott’s Scary Farm is a separately ticketed event that runs twenty-four select nights between September 22, 2016 and October 31, 2016, every Thursday, Friday, Saturday, Sunday as well as Halloween night itself.
-In its 44th year, Knott’s Scary Farm features nine different haunted houses, four scare zones – including the original – the massive Ghost Town Streets, two shows as well as all of your favorite Knott’s Berry Farm attractions, including the newly rebuilt (and absolutely incredible) GhostRider wooden coaster, Xcelerator and classics like Timber Mountain Log Ride and Calico Mine Ride.
+Knott’s Scary Farm, located at Knott’s Berry Farm, is a separately ticketed event that runs twenty-five select nights between September 21, 2017 and October 31, 2017, every Thursday, Friday, Saturday, Sunday as well Monday, October 30 and Halloween night itself.
+In its 45th year, Knott’s Scary Farm features nine different haunted houses, one ride seasonal overlay, four scare zones – including the original – the massive Ghost Town Streets, two shows as well as all of your favorite Knott’s Berry Farm attractions, including the newly rebuilt (and absolutely incredible) GhostRider wooden coaster and classics like Calico Mine Ride.

 Several years into its run, Trick or Treat remains one of the best examples of superb quality scenic at Knott’s Scary Farm.
-Starting at the large exterior house facade, guests literally enter the world of the Green Witch by stepping up onto the porch, physically ringing her doorbell and actually trick or treating once the door opens.
-From there, they’re whisked inside the sprawling manor, and run from room to lavishly detailed room in hopes of finding a way out.
+A brand new, much more ominous large exterior house facade greets guests as they literally enter the dark world of the legendary Green Witch, by stepping up onto the porch, physically ringing her doorbell and actually trick or treating once the door opens.
+From there, they’re whisked inside the sprawling manor – and now also its “exterior” grounds – and run from room to lavishly detailed room in hopes of finding a way out.

 Numerous physical effects from floating objects, flying creatures, wind, and fog just to name a few further enhance the environment to create the sense of a truly enchanted yet ominous supernatural world.